spacemeshos/QA-smapp/cases/Smapper/LogOut.md

 **Test Data:** N/A

 **Expected Result:**
-- Validate if the user is logged out of all wallets
+- Validate if the user can login/logout from different wallets with no issues.
+- The state for each wallet should be correct, no remainings of other wallets.
+- The smeshing process - if set - should not be interrupted, all the details and uptates should be displayed.

 **Actual Result:** [Save the actual result here after test execution]